-This gift of tongues-speaking is called a prayer language because it is usually acknowledged that it is not the gift of tongues given in Acts chapter 2; it is that which the apostle Paul wrote about: “For he that speaketh in an unknown tongue speaketh not unto men, but unto God; howbeit in the spirit he speaketh mysteries” (1 Cor 14:2).
+This gift of tongues-speaking is called a prayer language because it is usually acknowledged that it is not the gift of tongues given in Acts chapter 2; it is that which the apostle Paul wrote about: “For one who speaks in a tongue speaks not to men but to God; for no one understands him, but he utters mysteries in the Spirit” (1 Cor 14:2 ESV).
 It is also regarded by them as tongues of angels (1 Cor 13:1).

-These two verses are a life-saver for Pentecostals because they enable them to speak their so-called prayer language without seeming to go against scripture.
-They deliver them from having to explain why their gift of tongues is useless for speaking to real people in real languages whilst unknown to the speaker, because they can hide behind the above verses and claim to be speaking to God alone, and it is a mystery; and who could challenge that?
+These two verses are a face-saver for Pentecostals because they enable them to speak their so-called prayer language without seeming to go against scripture.
+They deliver them from having to explain why their gift of tongues is useless for speaking to real people in real languages whilst unknown to the speaker, because they can hide behind the above verses and claim to be speaking to God alone; and it is a mystery, so who could challenge that?
 But despite its being a “prayer language” which should therefore be spoken privately to God, it is evident in every Pentecostal meeting, worship or otherwise, and this despite Paul’s restriction of its use in public meetings unless the message is interpreted.

 Tongues under Suspicion